lixusheng1/BacNerNorm/README.md

 How to train a model
-#1.
-You should get a word embedding file ,such as word2vec,glove,fastext .
+# 1. You should get a word embedding file ,such as word2vec,glove,fastext .
 And download this file to the /embedding

-#2. python build_data.py
+# 2. python build_data.py

-#3. python train.py
+# 3. python train.py

-#3.
-You can evaluate the model
+# 4. You can evaluate the model

   # python evaluate.py

-#4.
-You can predict with the trained model
+# 5. You can predict with the trained model

-   #python predict.py
+   # python predict.py

-#Using the trained model for the large text.
+# Using the trained model for the large text.

-#1. bacterial named entity recognition
+# 1. bacterial named entity recognition

    python BacNer.py

-#2. bacterial named normalization
+# 2. bacterial named normalization

    python BacNorm.py